 What Are PBN Backlinks?

 Private Blog Network (PBN) backlinks are links built from a network of privately owned websites to another site.
-The PBN sites only exist to link to the main site, and hopefully push the pages up the search engine rankings.
+These sites are typically built on expired or repurposed domains that still carry authority from their previous owners.
+The PBN sites only exist to link to the main site, with the goal of pushing pages up the search engine rankings.

 PBNs can work because Google's algorithm uses a website's link profile when deciding where to rank it.
 The idea is that pages attract links when the content is worth linking to, so a high number of links can be a sign that a page is high quality.

-Of course, if you’re adding your links from a PBN to your main site it doesn't mean that at all.
-It just means you’re trying to game the system.
+In other words, a PBN is an attempt to fool search engines into thinking a site is getting more organic attention than it really is.
+If you're adding links from a PBN to your main site, it doesn't reflect genuine editorial endorsement.
+It just means you're trying to game the system.

 Because of this, search engines don't like PBNs.
 And while they used to be an effective way to rank websites, Google is now adept at discovering these networks and penalizing people who use them.